Aliases for ADM Gene

 ADM (Adrenomedullin) is a Protein Coding gene.
-Diseases associated with ADM include malignant hypertension and adrenomyeloneuropathy.
-Among its related pathways are Signaling by GPCR and HIF-1-alpha transcription factor network.
+Diseases associated with ADM include Pulmonary Hypertension and Pheochromocytoma.
+Among its related pathways are Presynaptic function of Kainate receptors and Signaling by GPCR.
 GO annotations related to this gene include receptor binding and adrenomedullin receptor binding.

 UniProtKB/Swiss-Prot for ADM Gene